cassiozen/mithryn-ttrpg/rules.md

 When a character attempts something risky, dramatic, or challenging, the GM may call for an ability check.
 If a relevant tag applies, lower the TN by your Rank.
 The player then rolls **2d12**: If the result is **equal to or greater than** that ability’s TN, the attempt succeeds.

-### Difficulty penalties
+### Difficulty

-When the GM deems some action to be particularly difficult, they can impose a “difficulty penalty”, a number that adds to the Target Number (TN), making it harder to succeed.
+When the GM deems some attempt to be particularly difficult, they can impose a “difficulty modifier”, a number that adds to the Target Number (TN), making it harder to succeed.

 Penalties usually range from +2 (hard) up to +4 (extremely hard), but the GM can set it at their discretion.

+Conversely, if the PC have situational benefits (environmental effects, clever planning, etc), the GM might offer you a negative difficulty modifier, lowering the TN and make success easier to accomplish.

 ### Automatic Success on Doubles